nickcherry/rainbowkit-test-mobile/README.md

 ## :rocket: Starting the App

+### iOS

-Run `yarn android` from the project root.
+Plug in a physical iPhone via USB, then run `yarn ios` from the project root.